How to create irresistible packaging designs

 This brings us to the question, what is an irresistible pack design made of?
 Are there any guidelines on how to design packaging that attracts the customer’s attention and increases their likelihood of buying the product?

 The academic research investigation informed us that an irresistible pack design has several ingredients.
-They can be best understood by going through a typical customer journey and the role packaging plays in each stage of the journey.
-Namely, packaging plays the following roles in the 4-stage customer journey:
+They can be best understood by going through a typical customer journey and the role packaging plays in each stage of the customer journey:

 - Stage 1: Attracting customer attention